Top-degree rational cohomology in the symplectic group of a number ring: Introduction

 \subsection{Acknowledgments}

 We would like to thank Jeremy Miller for many helpful conversations, for comments on a draft of this paper, and for suggesting a collaboration on this project in the first place.
 We are grateful to Robin J.~Sroka for exchanges and his contributions in early stages of this project.
-We thank Oscar Randal-Williams for many helpful conversations, for supporting a visit of the first named author in Cambridge and for the crucial observation that the proof of \cref{thm_non_trivial_cohomology} does not need a stronger version of \cref{chain of istropics}.
+We thank Oscar Randal-Williams for many helpful conversations, for supporting a visit of the first named author in Cambridge, and for the crucial observation that the proof of \cref{thm_non_trivial_cohomology} does not need a stronger version of \cref{chain of istropics}.
 We thank Marc Burger, Matthew Cordes and Emmanuel Kowalski for interesting conversations about the topics of this article.
+We thank the anonymous referees for helpful feedback that led to several improvements in the paper.

 BB was partially funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy EXC 2044 – 390685587, Mathematics Münster: Dynamics–Geometry–Structure.
 ZH was supported by the ERC under the European Union’s Horizon 2020 research and innovation programme (grant agreement No. 756444).